alumag/PinkieBot_discord/README.md

-# ScubilDiscord
+# Pinkie Pie Discord bot
-A discord bot for Scubil
+A discord bot for cool stuff

+Written by Aluma (Pinkie Pie) and Shahar (MexicanOS)

+using the basic bot: github.com/shaharrose/ScubilDiscord